 Due to construction at Camp Ole alternative sites have been set up for fuel reduction brush.
-Currently the Forest Service is making space at the old Air Force Base site brush and branches.
+Currently the Forest Service is making space just south of Thing Road off of Sunrise Highway for cabin fuel reduction material and branches.
 The Mount Laguna Fire Safe Council provides a dumpster for pine needles, leaves and twigs.
-The brush pile is adjacent to the dumpster
+The brush pile for small branches is adjacent to the dumpster

 It is important for all cabin owners to honor these guidelines.
 Our arrangement with Forest Service to use Camp Ole is a cooperative one.
 If Camp Ole was not open to cabin owners, we would have to hire private a chipping service to do the work or do it ourselves.